What to feed a chow chow puppy for 2 months. How and what to feed Chow Chow: rules for healthy eating. What breed of dogs do Koreans eat?

 Notes:

-**) Currently, there are a large number of vitamin and mineral supplements on sale in veterinary shops, made in a form that is convenient for use (for example, in the form of tablets) and which puppies like.
-These dressings (only after consultation with the breeder!!!) can be replaced liquid vitamins specified in paragraphs. *) and individual mineral supplements.
-Very well proven, for example, tablets "Gamma MIX for puppies".
-In addition, add "GELAKAN baby" to food for excellent formation of the musculoskeletal system.
+**) Currently, a large number of vitamin and mineral supplements are available for sale in veterinary stores, made in an easy-to-use form (for example, in the form of tablets) and which puppies like.
+These supplements (only after consultation with the breeder!!!) can replace liquid vitamins, specified in paragraphs. *) and individual mineral supplements.
+For example, the Gamma MIX tablets for puppies have proven themselves very well.
+In addition, add “GELAKAN baby” to your food for excellent development of the musculoskeletal system.

 Daily ration 1-2 month old puppy.

-No. p / p Product Quantity Note
+No. Product Quantity Note

 4 Kefir/ryazhenka with finely chopped green lettuce, parsley, nettle 60-100 g